francepack/backend_module_0_capstone/README.md

 Over the years, Ruby has evolved through new version releases that contain new features and upgrades.
 Version 0.95, the very first, was released in 1995, and at the beginning of year 2020, we're at version 2.7.

-Generally, programs written in one version of Ruby will run just fine on another version, but sometimes you can encounter incompatibilities, meaning that program will need to be run with a specific version of Ruby.
+Generally, programs written in one version of Ruby will run just fine on another version, but sometimes incompatibilities can be encountered, meaning that particular program needs to be run with a specific version of Ruby.

-Additionally, there are some very useful tools out there called "gems" that we can use while writing code (specifically, the `pry` gem is very handy) and we cannot utilize these without first installing and configuring `rbenv`.
+Additionally, very useful tools called "gems" are out there that were created specifically to help developers code (specifically, the `pry` gem is very handy) and we cannot utilize these without first installing and configuring `rbenv`.

-For compatability and the use of "gems", we'd like to be able to install and manage multiple versions of Ruby on our system.
-This is precisely what `rbenv` handles.
+To solve potential compatability issues, we'd like to be able to install and manage multiple versions of Ruby on our system.
+We would also like to be able to use gems across different versions of Ruby.
+These are the kinds of things `rbenv` handles.

 #### Installation